Magazine: Distribution

-Print magazines can be distributed through the mail, through sales by newsstands, bookstores, or other vendors, or through free distribution at selected pick-up locations.
+Print magazines can be distributed through the mail, through sales by newsstands, bookstores, or other vendors, or through free distribution at selected pick-up locations, such as within libraries, near railway or bus stations.
 Electronic distribution methods can include social media, email, news aggregators, and visibility of a publication's website and search engine results.
-The traditional subscription business models for distribution fall into three main categories.
+The traditional subscription business models for distribution fall into three main categories; Paid, Non-paid and Controlled.

 Paid circulation

 In this model, the magazine is sold to readers for a price, either on a per-issue basis or by subscription, where an annual fee or monthly price is paid and issues are sent by post to readers.
 Paid circulation allows for defined readership statistics.

 Non-paid circulation

 This means that there is no cover price and issues are given away, for example in street dispensers, on airlines, or included with other products or publications.
 Because this model involves giving issues away to unspecific populations, the statistics only entail the number of issues distributed, and not who reads them.